skiptools/skip-unit/README.md

 }
 ```

+**Note**: The Skip transpiler currently does not have access to the internal API of the module being tested.
+If you take advantage of Swift's `@testable imports` to exercise internal API, the transpiler will not be able to perform its usual type inference when translating your test code.
+This just means that you might have to be more explicit about types and to fully-qualify values (e.g. `MyType.value` instead of just `.value`) when unit testing internal API.

 ## Running Tests

 The transpiled unit tests are intended to be run as part of the standard Xcode and Swift Package Manager testing process.